Skilled Handling Of Will Contests Based On Undue Influence And Fraud

 - Lack of testamentary capacity, especially if the testator had dementia

 - Misappropriation of assets

 - Last-minute beneficiary changes

-I understand that these are difficult matters for all parties.
-With my experience, I know when to resolve cases in negotiation or mediation and when to take them to trial.
-I am well-known in the Queens County Surrogate’s Court for litigating complex probate cases.
+We understand that these are difficult matters for all parties.
+With our experience, we know when to resolve cases in negotiation or mediation and when to take them to trial.
+Our attorneys are well-known in the Queens County Surrogate’s Court for litigating complex probate cases.